addyosmani/backbone-fundamentals/index.md

 ##Todo collection

-Next we have our Todo collection used to group our models.
+Next we have our `TodoList` collection used to group our models.
 The collection is being extended by localStorage which automatically persists Todo records to HTML5 Local Storage via the Backbone LocalStorage adapter, so they're saved between page requests.

 We've then got some static methods, `completed()` and `remaining()`, which return an array of unfinished and finished todos respectively.